srydell/auto-git/README.md

 # Automatic Git Backup #

-An easy way of getting lazy automatic time stamped git screenshots of a directory through crontab.
+An easy way of getting automatic time stamped git screenshots of a directory through crontab.

 ## Getting Started ##